 The Gay Activists Alliance was most active from 1970 to 1974 and performed what they called zaps, (protests conceived by Marty Robinson) which were public peaceful confrontations with officials to draw media attention.
 Some of their more visible actions included protests against an anti-gay episode on the popular TV series Marcus Welby, M.D., a zap of Mayor John Lindsay at the Metropolitan Museum of Art and later at Radio City Music Hall, But the most well known was a sit in at the offices of then Governor Rockefeller as part of a push for a Gay Civil Rights Bill to become state law

-After months of postponed hearings on August 5, 1970 the charges against the activist were dismissed
+The charges against the activist were dismissed

 The GAA’s theory stated that consciousness would be raised through activism rather than through introspection.
 Its deliberate goal was to effect the lives of as many people as possible by raising consciousness through activism rather than through introspection to effect the lives of as many people as possible.